-1. The monitoring of air quality in laboratories.
+• The monitoring of indoor air quality.

 We will have sufficient space and equipment when the Environmental Research Building is constructed.
 In the interim, we will actively enforce the testing and checking of environmental protection and safety and hygiene, establish an environmental management system on campus, prevent accidents, protect the health of the staff and the campus environment, and practice educational training.
 We will move forward on the development of sustainable resources on campus.
 Overall, we hope to become a model both in academic and in social areas.